 - Setting the Table: The Transforming Power of Hospitality in Business: In this landmark book, Danny Meyer shares the lessons he learned developing the dynamic philosophy he calls Enlightened Hospitality.
 The tenets of that philosophy, which emphasize strong in-house relationships as well as customer satisfaction, are applicable to anyone who works in any business.

 - The Ultimate Sales Machine: Turbocharge Your Business with Relentless Focus on 12 Key Strategies: Chet Holmes helps his clients blow away both the competition and their own expectations.
 And his advice starts with one simple concept: focus!
-Instead of trying to master four thousand strategies to improve your business, zero in on the few essential skill areas that will make the big difference.
+Instead of trying to master four thousand strategies to improve your business, zero in on the few essential skill areas that will make a big difference.

 - Influence: The Psychology of Persuasion: Dr. Robert B. Cialdini—the seminal expert in the field of influence and persuasion—explains the psychology of why people say yes and how to apply these principles ethically in business and everyday situations.